zohaib6262/To-Do-List-App/frontend/README.md

 #### 3: Create third component of "TodoItem" (children of TodoList for making the code more efficient)

 #### 4: Create fourth compoent of "No Todos" (that will be display when there will be no todos)

+#### 5: Create fifth component of "Todo Filter" (acheiveing the filtration like , completed,pending,or all todos)